drcjar/ipfjes-update/ipfjes-update.md

 ##

+Big thank-you to Paul, Chris, Sara, Rupa, Magda, Caitlin, Audrey, and all of our recruitment centre PIs and research staff, Imperial College, and Wellcome Trust.

+##

 Incidence of IPF has been rising; several reasons to think might be related to occupational exposures and asbestos in particular.

 ##